biozal/NewWorld/dm/Echor Empire/House Brown.md

  - **Duke Delcan Brown**:  Brother of Duke William Brown and uncle of Duke Phillip Brown.
 He is 65 years old.
 Delcan Brown is a burly man with a thick beard and a booming voice.
 He is a successful miner who owns several properties throughout Pennsylvania.
 He is known for his love of horses and his skill as a sharpshooter.

+   - **Duchess Claire Brown**:  Wife of of Duke Delcan Brown and uncle of Duke Phillip Brown.
+She is 38 years old.
+Claire is a kind and nurturing woman with long curly brown hair and bright green eyes.
+She's always had a love for nature, and spends most of her time gardening and caring for their animals on their farm.
+She's deeply devoted to her family and will do anything to protect them.

+- **Lord Abigail Brown**:  Daughter of Duke Delcan and Duchess Claire Brown.
+She is 12 years old.
+Abigail is the oldest of the Brown children and takes after her father in her love of the outdoors.
+She's a talented archer and has a quick wit that often gets her out of sticky situations.
+She's fiercely protective of her siblings and often acts as the mediator between them.

  - **Duchess Madison Brown**: Sister of Duke William Brown and aunt of Duke Phillip Brown.
 She died when she was 22 years old from the flu.

 ## Hastings Family